Barrace/SLang/README.md

   * let block
     * syntactic sugar for an anonymous application expression
-    * let BINDING in BODY end
+    * let BINDINGS in BODY end
   * sequencing
     * semicolons attached to every exp in let body besides the last one
   * references